I wore the condom inside-out: What are our chances of pregnancy?

 Another part of your question noted is that you describe yourselves as "drunk" when you put the condom on backwards.
 Your situation is a vivid example of how alcohol impairs judgment (although plenty of people not under the influence could place a condom on backwards by mistake — after all, we're human).
 Have you thought about how to reduce the chances of this error if having sex with your partner after drinking?
 Some people will only have sex while sober to reduce the chances of condom errors.
 Perhaps this is where a back-up method might be helpful?

 It is not clear if your girlfriend knows that the condom was flipped around.
 If she doesn't know, you might want to tell her what happened and let her know that you are worried and concerned about her and the chance of pregnancy.
-If it's still within 72-120 hours, you can both consider emergency contraception to prevent a possible pregnancy (1.888.NOT.2.LATE is the number you can call to find out where emergency contraception is available in your area).
+If it's still within 72-120 hours, you can both consider emergency contraception to prevent a possible pregnancy.
 Keep in mind that the sooner a woman takes emergency contraception, the greater the effectiveness.
 You can also talk with her about the "what if" options.
 Your girlfriend will probably appreciate your concern.
 Most people react favorably to these types of situations when a partner demonstrates a deeper level of caring.

 You mentioned that your girlfriend "does not deserve this."
 It's not a matter of whether or not your girlfriend (or you) deserves the worry about possible pregnancy.
 People who have intercourse may get pregnant or contract STIs.
 That's why information and discussions about the "what ifs" are so important, before sex.
 Some people think these discussions are unromantic or kill the mood, and in brief encounters, they may.
 In a committed, long-term relationship, however, people often talk with their partners about their goals, values, priorities, hopes, and dreams.
 These discussions can also include the "what ifs" of pregnancy and STIs, as well as what sex means to you and your relationship.
 So the assumption is two people are choosing and consenting to the sex they are having, accepting the risks as well as the pleasure.
 You did not do anything bad to her, and anyone (and everyone) can make a mistake.